Kaito Kiyomiya: New Japan Pro-Wrestling (2022–present)

 On January 8, 2022 on Night 3 of Wrestle Kingdom 16, Kiyomiya made his New Japan Pro-Wrestling debut teaming with Keiji Muto in a losing effort to NJPW's, Hiroshi Tanahashi and Kazuchika Okada.

 Kiyomiya made another NJPW Wrestle Kingdom appearance, on Night 2 of Wrestle Kingdom 17, teaming with Yoshiki Inamura in a tag-team match against IWGP World Heavyweight Champion Kazuchika Okada and Togi Makabe.
 During the match, Kiyomiya, who was not the legal man for his team, entered the ring and kicked Okada in the head, causing Okada to have a small cut on his forehead.
 A furious Okada viciously attacked Kiyomiya in the ringside area.
 The two men continued to brawl, despite being pulled apart by their respective tag-team partners, causing the match to end in a no contest and starting a heated inter-promotional rivalry between the two World Champions.
 In July, Kiyomiya was announced to be participating in NJPW's 2023 G1 Climax tournament representing NOAH, instead of competing in NOAH's N-1 Victory.
 Kiyomiya competed in the A-Block, finishing with 6 points, thus failing to advance to the quarterfinals.
 Kiyomiya participated in the 2023 World Tag League, teaming with Ryohei Oiwa in the A-Block, the duo finished with 4 points, thus failing to advance to the semi-finals.

 On January 4, 2024 at Wrestle Kingdom 18, Kiyomiya teamed with Shota Umino, in a losing effort against House of Torture (Evil and Ren Narita).

+Away from wrestling

+He joined SASUKE 40 at 27 December 2022.He has given number 3952.
+He failed Stage 1 at Silk Slider.